Chinese Americans

-The Chinese American community is the largest overseas Chinese community outside Asia.
+The Chinese American community is the largest Chinese community outside Asia.
 It is also the third-largest community in the Chinese diaspora, behind the Chinese communities in Thailand and Malaysia.
-The 2016 Community Survey of the U.S. Census estimated the population of Chinese Americans of one or more races to be 5,081,682.
+The 2022 American Community Survey of the U.S. Census estimated the population of Chinese Americans at 5,465,428, including 4,258,198 who were Chinese alone, and 1,207,230 who were part Chinese.
 According to the 2010 census, the Chinese American population numbered about 3.8 million.
 In 2010, half of the Chinese-born people in the United States lived in California and New York.

+About half or more of the Chinese ethnic people in the U.S. in the 1980s had roots in Taishan.
+In general, much of the Chinese population before the 1990s consisted of Cantonese or Taishanese-speaking people from southern China, predominately from Guangdong province.
+During the 1980s, more Mandarin-speaking immigrants from Northern China and Taiwan immigrated to the U.S. In the 1990s, a large wave of Fujianese immigrants arrived in the US, many illegally, particularly in the NYC area.
+The Chinese population in much of the 1800s and 1890s lived almost entirely in Western U.S., especially California and Nevada, as well as New York City.

 History

+There are three major waves of recent Chinese immigration into America: